sauloperez/dotfiles/README.md

 You may end up with a `~/.bashrc` because Ubuntu comes with it.
 If you have one, just delete it once Zsh is set up.

+### Tmux

+Beyond installing Tmux we also need to install [tpm](https://github.com/tmux-plugins/tpm), the package manager.

 ### Z